If you’ve received a sudden windfall, avoid making hasty decisions and consider taking steps to help improve your financial wellness.

 Receiving a large, unexpected sum of money is exciting, but it can also be overwhelming.
-Depending on where the money is coming from, it can stir up a lot of different emotions, and make you want to save it (or spend it) a certain way.
+Depending on where the money is coming from, it can stir up a lot of different emotions, and make you want to save or spend it a certain way.

-If you find yourself in this situation, breathe, take a step back, and consider these three things.
+If you find yourself in this situation, breathe, take a step back, and carefully consider your next move.